 Analysis of results and reflection: With our current space limitations, we have limited ability to make space use adjustments.
 Prior to the current pandemic, visitors were encouraged to sign in to a visitor log.
-However, the visitor center was closed to the public for the entirety of this reporting period (July 1, 2020 to June 30, 2021).
+However, the visitor center was closed to the public for the entirety of this reporting period (July 1, 2020 to June 30, 2021) and, as of the date of writing this report, a visitor sign-in log has not been reestablished.